Glen Rock borough property owners will likely be paying more taxes in 2013.

 Ben Wetzel, Carlene Warner and Eugene Delahanty voted against keeping regional police coverage and raising taxes.

-"If you make your town look better, you are going to have better clientele move into town, and crime
+"If you make your town look better, you are going to have better clientele move into town, and crime and the need for police would go down," Wetzel said.

 The income side of the overall budget shows anticipated revenue of $376,238 in real estate taxes and another $231,700 in other taxes such as per capita and earned income taxes.